Snapshot tests (aka golden tests) are similar to unit tests except that the

 , sovariant

-must be a single string of alphanumeric characters suitable for use as a directory name.You can variants to deal with cases where the snapshot output varies and you want to capture and test the variations.
+must be a single string suitable for use as a directory name.You can use variants to deal with cases where the snapshot output varies and you want to capture and test the variations.
 Common use cases include variations for operating system, R version, or version of key dependency.
 Variants are an advanced feature.
 When you use them, you'll need to carefully think about your testing strategy to ensure that all important variants are covered by automated tests, and ensure that you have a way to get snapshot changes out of your CI system and back into the repo.

 - cnd_class